ihh/funkscene/README.md

 Scheduling scenes for later
 ---------------------------

-FunkScene includes a rudimentary scene queue, that you can use to schedule scenes for later.
+FunkScene includes a rudimentary scene queue, that you can use to schedule scenes for a later stage.
+You don't have to use this queue; as long as you stay away from the keywords `#GOSUB`, `#STACK`, `#QUEUE` and `#CONTINUE`, you need never worry about it.
+(The queue is useful for some common scheduling patterns, such as side-quests; but to rely too heavily on `#GOSUB` is to miss other interesting applications of functional programming patterns to narrative, such as coroutines for parallel plots.)

-You do this using `#STACK <scene>` and `#QUEUE <scene>`, which can go anywhere in the scene text.
+To make use of the queue, the keywords are `#STACK <scene>` and `#QUEUE <scene>`, which can go anywhere in the scene text.
 `#STACK` puts the scene on the front of the scene queue, whereas `#QUEUE` puts it at the back.
 Both will postpone the delayed scene until a scene ending with `#CONTINUE` is reached.